jbogard/bulk-writer/README.md

 The methods that take a `DataRow[]` or a `DataTable` aren't really useful when transforms produce very large data sets because they force us to load the entire data set into memory before being streamed into the target data store.

 Which leaves us to examine how to leverage the `WriteToServer(IDataReader)` method.
 If you think about how `IDataReader` works, users of an `IDataReader` instance must call the `Read()` method before examining a current record.
 A user advances through the result set until `Read()` returns false, at which point the stream is finished and there is no longer a current record.
 It has no concept of a previous record.
-In this way, `IDataReader` is a *non-caching forward-only pull reader*.
+In this way, `IDataReader` is a *non-caching forward-only reader*.

-There are other non-caching forward-only pull readers in .NET, which are used every day by most developers.
+There are other non-caching forward-only readers in .NET, which are used every day by most developers.
 The most used example of this type of reader is `IEnumerator`, which works similarly to `IDataReader`.
 However, instead of a `Read():bool` method, `IEnumerator` has a `MoveNext():bool` method.
 In every other way, `IDataReader` and `IEnumerator` are similar.

 ## Using SqlBulkCopy ##

-The Bulk Writer core assembly has an `IDataReader` implementation that wraps an `IEnumerator`.
-You can give this `IDataReader` implementation to an instance of `SqlBulkCopy`, so that when it calls for the next record to write, the implementation retrieves the next record from the underlying `IEnumerator`.
+The Bulk Writer core assembly has an `IDataReader` implementation that wraps an `IEnumerator` called `EnumeratorDataReader`.
+You can give an instance of `EnumeratorDataReader` to an instance of `SqlBulkCopy`, so that when `SqlBulkCopy` calls for the next record from the `EnumeratorDataReader` instance, it is retrieving the next record from the underlying `IEnumerator`.

-It is conceivable that `IEnumerator.MoveNext()` and `IEnumerator.Current` are proffering records from any type of data source, but typically you retrieve an instance of `IEnumerator` from calling `IEnumerable.GetEnumerator()`.
-So, you can think of the `IDataReader` implementation in this way:
+It is conceivable that `IEnumerator.MoveNext()` and `IEnumerator.Current` are proffering records from any type of data source, but typically you retrieve an instance of `IEnumerator` by calling `IEnumerable.GetEnumerator()`.
+So, you can think of `EnumeratorDataReader` in this way:

-> **You can give the `IDataReader` implementation to `SqlBulkCopy`, and it'll stream your `IEnumerable` into your target data store.**
+> **You can give `EnumeratorDataReader` to `SqlBulkCopy`, and in turn, `SqlBulkCopy` will stream the data from the `IEnumerable` into your target data store.**

-Most of the other code in the core assembly is for mapping properties on source data to columns in the target data store.
+Most of the other code in the core assembly is for mapping properties on source data (objects yielded from an `IEnumerable`) to columns in the target data store.

 This technique does require you to reason differently about your ETL jobs.
 Most jobs *push* data into the target data store.
 This technique requires you to think about how to structure your transforms so that data is *pulled* from your source data through your transforms instead.

-Any number of rows - since it is technically possible to produce infinite data sets with `IEnumerable` - can be pulled into a SQL Server table as soon as your `IEnumerable` can produce them and using very little memory.
+It is technically possible to produce infinite data sets with `IEnumerable`, which can be pulled into a SQL Server table as soon as your `IEnumerable` can produce them while using very little memory.

-## DecoratedModel assembly ##
+# DecoratedModel assembly #

 *Work in progress...*

-## Nhibernate assembly ##
+# Nhibernate assembly #

 *Work in progress...*